contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/05_collaborate/01_team_owner.md

 Then, you set the project's **access to Team**.
 Once a project is shared with your team members, it is displayed in green.

 From now on, your [team members](./team_member) will see the _shared project_ appear in their left menu, as a new entry under your name.

+<a class="anchor" name="limitations-and-best-practises"></a>
+# Limitations and best practices

+From now on, the current implementation works well with small-size projects.

+In  other words, it's better to have a limited number of items by shared projects, and to care of the size of the request's payloads.

+We encourage you to split projects in order they contain up to 1000 items, including requests, scenarios and services.